Water Race Review

 Water Race Review – Community engagement

 The water race user survey, to help us better understand how water races are used and plan for the future, closed on 15 March 2021.
-The response rate was high and the findings and next steps in the Water Race Review will be shared with the community in due course.
+The response rate was high, a near 40 per cent response rate, and found that the races were still well used for stormwater management or watering stock.
+Further, there was real concern that the races would be closed down.
+The Council continues to engage with Greater Wellington on water races as a national issue.

 Water Race Subcommittee